yeab-tilahun/Registration/README.md

 # Registration
-Registration system for Ethiopian Janderebaw Generation
+A registration web api for Ethiopian Janderebaw Generation